-A closed world model such as a database is built with the assumption that there is data available for each field defined in the database for a given record.
-An open world model does not make this assumption, and so facts may be asserted whether or not there is data to correspond to those facts.
-This is what gives a semantic model the capability to express facts which define things.

 What this means in practice is that facts can be asserted about a thing in a semantic model without consideration to whether these facts are represented by actual data.
 For example, a fact about any event is that it has a cause, however causes of events need not be known or represented.

 On a more detailed level, a semantic model can describe and represent facts about things without those facts being represented as data.
 Very often the facts, which define the nature of a thing, may not correspond directly to data.
 For example, many financial instrument types are defined in terms of the legal rights and obligations that they represent to one or other party to the contract.
 These rights and obligations may correspond indirectly to data elements, but the legal facts themselves may be more abstract, i.e. a fact stated in terms of "has right to" or "commits to" may refer to the abstract concept of a right, while the data may contain details of those rights and obligations, which may be regarded as a sort of signature revealing the existence of those rights and obligations.